victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 ### Get device mode capabilities

-As the below custom actions [Full state](#set-full-state) and [Climate react](#enable-climate-react) both require their inputs to be exactly what the API requires, this custom action will provide the capabilities for the device for a certain HVAC mode to help the users on using those actions properly.
+As the below custom actions [Full state](#set-full-state) and [Climate react](#enable-climate-react) both require their inputs to match the API requirements precisely, this custom action will provide the capabilities for the device for a certain HVAC mode to help the users on using those actions properly.

 **Action configuration:**